Elinor Armer: Education

 In 1957, Elinor graduated from Davis High School.
 While she did not know it then, Elinor would eventually go on to be inducted into the Davis Senior High School Hall of Fame.
 She went on to attend Mills College for her secondary education.
 While there, she tried out several different majors before deciding on majoring in music composition.
 Her Piano teacher, Alexander Libermann, had a great deal of influence on her pursuing the piano.
 Libermann was a very popular professor during his time, and gave a series of lectures on the piano - how to practice, play, and teach.
 Elinor graduated from Mills college in 1961.
 From there she continued on to study her masters at UC Berkeley, although she went on to complete her graduate degree in composition from California State, San Francisco.

 Career

 Elinor Armer has traveled throughout the U.S. as well as abroad to perform.
 Her music styles range from orchestral to solo.
-The majority of Elinor's composition including Promptu and Etude Quasi Cadenza has been written for pianist Lois Brandwynee.
+The majority of Elinor's composition including Promptu and Etude Quasi Cadenza has been written for pianist Lois Brandwynne.
 Elinor Armer enjoys a world-renowned reputation for her work in music education.
 Elinor was aligned with the San Francisco Conservatory of Music, in which she founded the Composition Department in 1985, and she continued teaching students until her retirement in 2025.
 Along with the Conservatory of Music, Elinor teaches piano, composition, music history, and theory to students out of her home studio located in Berkeley, CA.